mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 It is important to highlight that when dealing with piecewise linear cost functions comprising multiple segments, as exemplified in the case of `Generator 3`, JuliaGrid automatically generates helper optimization variables, such as `actwise[3]`, and formulates a set of linear constraints to appropriately handle these cost functions.

-However, in instances where a piecewise linear cost function consists of only a single segment, as demonstrated by `Generator 2`, the function is modelled as a standard linear function, eliminating the necessity for additional helper optimization variables.
+However, in instances where a piecewise linear cost function consists of only a single segment, as demonstrated by `Generator 2`, the function is modeled as a standard linear function, eliminating the necessity for additional helper optimization variables.

 Please note that JuliaGrid keeps references to all variables categorized into three fields:
 ```@repl dcopf